Sierra Leone Emergency Food Security Program

 - Increasing agricultural production and food security at the community level to support early recovery through access to production inputs, technical assistance, and stable prices in local markets

-- Assisting agribusiness enterprises to overcome financial shocks caused by EVD so they can resume provision of agricultural inputs and access to markets.
+- Assisting agribusiness enterprises to overcome financial shocks caused by Ebola, so they can resume provision of agricultural inputs and access to markets

 Activities and Approaches

-- Cash Transfers: In collaboration with government institutions, partner NGOs, and local community structures, ACDI/VOCA is implementing a cash transfer program targeting extremely poor households in the Kailahun, Bombali, Tonkolili, and Koinadugu districts that have been affected by the EVD crisis.
+- Cash Transfers: In collaboration with government institutions, partner NGOs, and local community structures, ACDI/VOCA implements a cash transfer program targeting extremely poor households in the Kailahun, Bombali, Tonkolili, and Koinadugu districts that have been affected by the Ebola crisis.

-- Food Supplements: Children between 2-59 months identified with or at high risk of MAM are screened and provided with Sierra Mix, a locally manufactured nutritional supplement.
+- Food Supplements: Children between two and 59 months identified with or at high risk of moderate acute malnutrition (MAM) are screened and provided with Sierra Mix, a locally manufactured nutritional supplement.

 - Food Production: Expand agricultural production by supporting farmers in the 2015 planting season with small packages of inputs and production training.

-- Jump Start Grants: The program offers recovery grants to small agribusiness enterprises heavily impacted by EVD so they can resume providing inputs and other services to producers and other key actors within key agricultural value chains.
+- Jump Start Grants: The program offers recovery grants to small agribusiness enterprises heavily impacted by Ebola, so that they can resume providing inputs and other services to producers and other key actors within key agricultural value chains.

-- Cash transfers to 13,522 beneficiaries were successfully completed across all three targeted districts.
-In addition, SNAP+ was instrumental in developing and co-chairing a Cash Transfer Working Group enabling organizations and donors to coordinate efforts and harmonize approaches.
+- Cash transfers to 124,220 beneficiaries were successfully completed across all three targeted districts.
+In addition, SNAP+ was instrumental in developing and cochairing a cash transfer working group, enabling organizations and donors to coordinate efforts and harmonize approaches.

-- 2,024 children with or at high risk of MAM were provided with remaining stocks of SNAP Title II food commodities and additional screening is ongoing to provide those receiving it with Sierra Mix, a locally made nutrient supplement.
+- 1,225 children with or at high risk of MAM were provided with remaining stocks of SNAP Title II food commodities, and additional screening is ongoing to provide them with Sierra Mix, a locally made nutrient supplement.

 - Farming groups formed under the Government of Sierra Leone’s Smallholder Commercialization program were assessed and 285 of them consisting of approximately 23,800 farmers received seed packages through a voucher program to re-start stalled production.